PrestaShop/docs/development/orders-lifecycle/_index.md

 transfer" is selected, the status will be "Awaiting wire payment".

 Order status changing cycle depends on payment module.
-Some modules (like the default ones provided above) will require Shop admin to control the Order status manually, which can be done in BO `Sell -> Orders -> Orders`.
+Some modules (like the default ones provided above) will require Shop admin to control the Order status manually, which can be done in Back Office `Sell -> Orders -> Orders`.
 Other more complicated payment modules, which integrates online payments in checkout process, will control the Order status automatically (e.g. when payment is done, the Order status automatically changes to "Payment accepted").

-Order statuses can be configured in BO `Shop parameters -> Order settings -> Statuses`.
+Order statuses can be configured in Back Office `Shop parameters -> Order settings -> Statuses`.

 {{% notice note %}}